-- Adenocarcinoma, which is the most common form of lung cancer in the United States and accounts for about 50% of cases.
-It has a characteristic growth pattern along the alveolar septa, without destroying the underlying lung architecture.
+- Adenocarcinoma, which is the most common form of lung cancer in the US and accounts for about 50% of cases.
+It is an invasive tumor that has five different growth patterns.
+These include lepidic, which grows along the alveolar walls; acinar, which forms round/oval glands; papillary and micropapillary, both of which have fibrovascular cores; and solid, which is sheets of tumor cells.
 The lesions are peripheral or central, arising from the epithelium of small airways and showing evidence of glandular activity (sometimes producing mucin).

-SCLC comprises about 15% of lung cancers.
-This form involves the wall of a major bronchus, arising from specialized neuroendocrine cells (K cells) in the lungs, which show extensive mitotic activity and foci of necrosis.
-The tumor is commonly a central, perihilar mass.
+SCLC comprises about 10-15% of lung cancers.
+This form involves the wall of a major bronchus, arising from specialized neuroendocrine cells in the lungs, which show extensive mitotic activity and foci of necrosis.
+The tumor is commonly a central, perihilar mass, and 70% of patients have metastasis at time of diagnosis.
 Virtually all small cell cancers are attributable to tobacco use.

 Family history.
 Investigations show a 14-fold higher frequency of lung carcinomas in smokers with a family history of lung cancer.
 Risk is also increased in individuals with Li-Fraumeni syndrome, resulting from an inherited mutation in the p53 gene.